-New Dependent by Marriage, Birth, Adoption, or Placement for Adoption after your or your dependents' determination of eligibility for such assistance.
+New Dependent by Marriage, Birth, Adoption, or Placement for Adoption

 If you have a new dependent as a result of marriage, birth, adoption, or placement for adoption, you may be able to enroll yourself and your dependents in this plan.
 However, you must request enrollment within 31 days after the marriage, birth, adoption, or placement for adoption.